1 min read

 A quiet, steady rhythm.

 These aren't just habits.
-They're messages.

-I'm teaching my nervous system, day by day:
+I'm teaching my nervous system:

-you're allowed to feel okay.
+You're allowed to feel okay.

 Not every day takes.

-Some days I forget completely
+Some days I forget completely,

-and spend the whole hike wound tight as a spring.
+spend the whole hike wound tight as a spring.

-But enough days are different now
+But enough days are different now.

-that my body is starting to believe me.
+My body is starting to believe me.

 → Previous: 2.4 - What the Nervous System Never Forgot